jobosk/rps-front/README.md

 Run `npm test` (or `ng test`) to execute the unit tests with [Jest](https://jestjs.io).

-Once the consumer's contract test is executed, th contract itself will be stored as a JSON file in the /pacts directory.\
+Once the consumer's contract test is executed, the contract itself will be stored as a JSON file in the /pacts directory.\
 To publish the contract in the local broker, so the back-end contract tests can be executed, the following command must be run:
 ```
 npm run publish-pacts